 The typical small or tiny home is around 300 square feet, with some tiny homes totaling 100 square feet.
 People are choosing to build Tiny Houses for a variety of reasons, including environmental concerns and a desire to spend more time with family or outdoors.

 Tiny Houses also offer transportability.
 Many Tiny Houses are built on trailer beds and can easily be towed to a new location.
 You may have run across news articles and blogs about people quitting their day jobs to travel cross-country in a Tiny House.
+Consider incorporating the convenience of hire crane Perth services to facilitate the relocation of these mobile dwellings.

 One of the biggest pros to a Tiny House: the financial rewards!
 Large houses come with large mortgages.
 But tiny homes can be very inexpensive to build and can result in no mortgage whatsoever.
 Utility bills are cheaper, and the money that previously went to a mortgage or rent and utilities can go elsewhere.